Sport-Russia stripped of major events as invasion of Ukraine intensifies | Sports-Games

 English Premier League club Manchester United said they have withdrawn Russian airline Aeroflot's sponsorship rights.
 Aeroflot was banned from flying to the United Kingdom on Thursday with its foreign carrier permit suspended.
 Finnish ice hockey team Jokerit said they were ending their Kontinental Hockey League (KHL) season ahead of next month's playoffs.

-The Board of European Aquatics also postponed competitions in Russia, including an upcoming women's water polo Euro League quarter-final game, to a date and place yet to be confirmed.
+Swimming's global governing body FINA called off a men's water polo World League match in St. Petersburg next month while an Artistic Swimming and Diving World Series event scheduled for April in Kazan was cancelled.
+The Board of European Aquatics also postponed competitions in Russia, including a women's water polo Euro League quarter-final game, to a date and place yet to be confirmed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)